23-24 SEASON PASSES NOW AVAILABLE!

 The new chair is located between Dusky and Birch Run.

 The MCCC and Rib Mountain Lodge and Ski Corp.
-(Olivia), enter into a new lease agreement with the Department of Natural Resources, whereby they became joint lessees.
+(Carmie Olivia's parent company), enter into a new lease agreement with the Department of Natural Resources, whereby they became joint lessees.

 Decades of Challenges

-Completed by Sno-Engineering, Inc., a consulting firm that specializes in development of ski areas.
+Completed by Sno-Engineering, Inc. (SE-GROUP), a consulting firm that specializes in development of ski areas.
 The project was initiated and underwritten by the MCCC.

 The operator of Rib Mountain Ski Corp. since 1964 announces his intentions to retire and begins the process to sell his lease arrangement to Neal Mix.
-Today, Mr. Oliva, and many members of his family, own and operate the locally well-known and very popular Carmelo's Italian Restaurant, located at the base of the ski area.
+Carmelo, passed away in 2008 and many members of his family, own and operate the locally well-known Rib Mountain Golf Course and the popular Italian restaurant located at the base of the ski area, appropriately named Carmelo's.

 He immediately refurbishes the chairlifts, purchases $60,000 in rental equipment, and taps into the Rib Mountain Sanitary District for additional water for snowmaking purposes.
 Miracle Ski Trail is added to the ski area.